Heart valve disease

 - Annuloplasty.
 A surgeon tightens or reinforces the outer ring around the valve.
 This surgery may be done with other treatments to repair a heart valve.

 - Valvuloplasty.
-This surgery is used to repair the flaps of the valve.
+This surgery is used to fix the valve flaps.
 It's often done to repair mitral valve prolapse.
 The surgeon inserts a flexible tube with a balloon on the tip into an artery in the arm or groin area.
 The surgeon guides the tube to the affected heart valve.
 The balloon is inflated.
-This widens the valve opening.
-The balloon is deflated, and the tube and balloon are removed.
-Sometimes clips or plugs are passed through the tube to repair the heart valve.
+This makes the valve opening wider.
+The balloon is deflated.
+Then the tube and balloon are removed.
+Sometimes clips or plugs go through the tube.
+The surgeon uses them to repair the heart valve.

 Heart valve replacement